codeup-germain/github-code-composition/README.md

 ### Evaluate
 [(Back to top)](#table-of-contents)
 <!-- Describe your evaluation process -->
 - Ran the best performing model on unseen test data.
 It doubled baseline prediction with an accuracy score of 62%.
 It looks like C# gives our models the largest problem.
 Most misclasifications where because of C#.
-In the future we may look at further cleaning of common words to reduce this misclassification
+In the future we may look at further cleaning of common words to reduce this misclassification.

 # Conclusion
 [(Back to top)](#table-of-contents)